Accra St. Lucia Dish

 A plate of fried plantain with dipping source

-Plantains which can be found in abundance in rural St. Lucian communities and at the Castries market is a typical food on the Island.
-Fried plantains are usually served on its own or as a side dish at lunch or dinner.
+Plantains, which can be found in abundance in rural St. Lucian communities and at the Castries market, are a typical food on the Island.
+Fried plantains are usually served on their own or as a side dish at lunch or dinner.

 Fried plantains are prepared from thick diagonal cuts or very clean slices.
 When sliced thinly and fried dry, they make for a delicious snack that children love.

-Many local restaurants on the Island like to prepare fried plantains in coconut oil, then seasoned and lightly salted and then served with a tad bit of spicy sauce.
+Many local restaurants on the island like to prepare fried plantains in coconut oil, then season them lightly, salt them, and serve them with a tad bit of spicy sauce.

-Although very popular in St Lucia, fried plantain is also a very common eat around the Caribbean.
-You will most likely find fried plantain served as a side dish in local St. Lucian restaurants or Sunday lunch of local households.
+Although very popular in St Lucia, fried plantain is also a very common dish around the Caribbean.
+You will most likely find it served as a side dish in local St. Lucian restaurants or at Sunday lunch in local households.

 4. Callaloo Soup